If you are looking for articles related to school bullying, please go to “Protecting Filipino children from bullying”.

 - Any employee

 Any employee can bully another.
-This normally happen when one employee considers the other a threat to his/her work ambition, i.e. salary increase, promotion
+This normally happen when one employee considers the other as a threat or competition to salary increase or promotion.
+Their likely victim?
+You

-Emphasis on the word likely because unless motives are established and the aggression is substantiated, coming out to the open to complain them will just make you a cry baby.
+Emphasis on the word “likely”.
+Unless motives are established and the aggression is substantiated, coming out to the open to complain to them will just make you a cry baby.

 - Verbal abuse

-- Cyber bullying– you are mocked or made fun of “online”
+- Cyber bullying– you are mocked or made fun both in open and dark social

 - Peters’ Principle- bosses can promote you to a level of incompetence

 - Sabotage- a group can conspire or an employee can do acts that will cause you to fail or look bad